-I have a strict policy of only buying records from the public privately — I do not buy my inventory from Valu Village, garage sales, record conventions, or my competition.
+I have a strict policy of only buying records from the public privately — I do not buy my inventory from Valu Village, garage sales, record conventions, radio stations, or my competition.
 I did this once when I first started out.
 I felt awful about it and immediately made good of my own free will with that vendor — then, I immediately instated a policy against that practice and have never broken it.

 Basically, if a record has already been priced for the public, I believe it’s unethical to purchase it, increase the sticker price, and offer it to the same public — even if, or especially if, the record has been substantially under-priced.
 This is one of the reasons the recent trend of record vendors buying their inventory from record conventions infuriates me.
-Their customers are literally standing right behind them watching them purchase records they themselves want which will end up doubled or tripled in price in the vendor’s shop the next day.
+Their customers are literally standing right behind them in line, watching them purchase records they themselves want, which will end up doubled or tripled in price in the vendor’s shop the next day.
 I do not share those vendors’ contempt for customers.

 Are the pull-quote testimonials in the red boxes on this site from real people?

 Yes.
 Their full testimonials and links to their online presences,when possible, are in the Testimonials section.

 I work for such-and-such publication and would like to interview you about Volver.
 What’s the best way to contact you?